-In making its determination as to whether Dr. Jacob and Mr. Cerrone achieved their performance objectives for awarding bonus payments for 2009, the Compensation Committee looked at the above-mentioned performance objectives in totality and what the achievement of those performance objectives meant to us and our business.
+In making its determination as to whether Dr. Jacob and Mr. Cerrone achieved their performance objectives for awarding bonus payments for 2010, the Compensation Committee looked at the above-mentioned performance objectives in totality and what the achievement of those performance objectives meant to us and our business.
 The Compensation Committee did not assign actual levels of achievement to each objective.
-With respect to the option grant of 1,800,000 stock options to each of Dr. Jacob and Mr. Cerrone, the Compensation Committee took into account our cash position and the equity holdings of each of Dr. Jacob and Mr. Cerrone as well as the Compensation Committee's belief that the achievement of the 2009 performance objectives were so vital to us that a significant option grant was warranted.